rch328/hello-world/README.md

 # hello-world
-Github is a bit confusing.
+Github is a bit confusing, since I don't have much experience.